gbrlfaria/rune-breaker/README.md

 While it is true that we had to develop a new model from scratch, one would expect it to be more elaborate than the one we created.
 Also, it is debatable whether the rune system update had a significant impact on the botting ecosystem. *Even if a perfect model existed, bot developers would still have to create an algorithm or a hack to move the character to the rune, which is already a problem by itself*.
 Moreover, commercially available botting tools have been immune to visual gimmicks since runes first appeared.
 As we will see, they do not need to process any image.
 Therefore, we are left with two issues.

 First, the current rune system hurts user interaction without providing meaningful security benefits.
 Second, it seems to be ineffective toward some of the botting software out there.

 ### How to improve it?
 The solution to the first problem is straightforward: reduce or remove the semi-transparency effects and use colorblind-friendly colors only.
-Regarding the model developed in this project, a simple solution is to use multiple shapes instead of surrounding circles only, although it can still be bypassed.
+Regarding the model developed in this project, a simple solution is to use multiple shapes instead of surrounding circles only, although it could still be bypassed.

 The second issue, on the other hand, is trickier.
 Recent advancements in AI technology have been closing the gap between humans and machines.
-It is no coincidence that traditional CAPTCHAs have disappeared from the web in the last years.
-The best alternative seems to be to move away from CAPTCHA-based solutions and employ, for example, behavior-based approaches.
+It is no coincidence that traditional CAPTCHAs have disappeared from the web in the last years. *The best alternative seems to be to move away from CAPTCHA-based solutions* and employ, for example, behavior-based approaches.

 Despite that, there are some opportunities that can be explored within this type of anti-botting system.
 Let's see some of them.